-In order to prevent employees from misusing any insider information, Midwestern Securities has instituted the following:
+In order to prevent employees from misusing any material non-public information, Midwestern Securities has instituted the following:

-- The employee agreement contains clauses regarding insider information and confidentiality - Similar clauses are used in the independent contractor agreements - Annual anti-money laundering education
+- The employee agreement contains clauses regarding insider information and confidentiality - Similar clauses are used in independent contractor agreements - Annual anti-money laundering education, which may include training in identifying potential misuse of material non-public information.

-11.B. [also in Form ADV Part 1A, Item 8.
-(1)(2) (3)] Does our firm or a related person recommend to our clients, or do we buy or sell for our clients' accounts, securities in which we or a related person has a material interest?
+11.B. [also, in Form ADV Part 1A, Item 8.
+(1)(2)(3)] Does our firm or a related person recommend to our clients, or do we buy or sell for our clients' accounts, securities in which we or a related person has a material interest?